ICanBoogie/Module/README.md

 ## Template resolver decorator

 A [ModuleTemplateResolver][] instance is used to decorate the template resolver instance defined when the `ICanBoogie\Render\BasicTemplateResolver::alter` event of class [TemplateResolver\AlterEvent][] is fired, adding support for module defined templates.
 When the _path part_ of the template name matches an activated module identifier, the template pathname is resolved using the module and its parents.

 ## Event hooks

-- `ICanBoogie\Application::boot`: Boot enabled modules.
-Before the modules are actually booted up, their index is used to alter the I18n load paths (if the [icanboogie/i18n][] package is available) and the config paths.
-Note that prototypes are reset and the [Events][] instance associated with the core revoked.

 - `ICanBoogie\View\View::alter`: If the view renders a module's route, the "template" directory of that module is added to the list of template locations.